wow-gold/wow-gold-guide/docs/misc/terms.md

 ## All the Things (ATT)
 All the Things (ATT) is a popular [addon](https://www.curseforge.com/wow/addons/all-the-things) to World of Warcraft that tracks everything in the game and allows players to find what they are missing.
 Some twitch streamers focus on increasing their ATT percentage.
 From a gold making perspective ATT allows players to find transmog they are missing and might look for it on the Auction House.

+## Alt Army
+If the player has multiple characters all within a level range to perform a task that group of characters is referred to as an Alt Army.
+Examples of uses of alt armies is for profession cool downs, world quest farming or raid farming that requires killing the bosses multiple times to try an get loot.

 ## Auction House (AH)
 The auction house in World of Warcraft is where players can buy and sell items.
 Consumables are shared across all realms within a region, while non-consumables (e.g. non-stackable loot) are realm specific.